Central Library Renovation of the Boston Public Library

 The renovated Johnson building also draws on the colors and materials of the McKim building to strengthen the connection between the two.
 The vibrant color scheme of the Johnson building’s walls and carpets is pulled from the McKim building’s famed murals and paintings, while the stone floor and soaring entrance take their cue from the McKim building’s magnificent lobby.
 Discovery of the two courtyards now becomes possible directly from the Boylston Street Entrance.
 Additional design features include warm wood paneling and contemporary furniture.
 The Johnson lobby also includes a mural of the Boston skyline, depicted by a mosaic of colorful, hard-covered books hung up in an array on a wall.
 When possible, the renovation recycles old materials: the Johnson building’s original granite plinths can be found in the exterior paving and its original tables have been refinished for the mezzanine.
 One of the 6 exterior ‘plinth gardens’ is preserved at the rear of the building.

 For the Central Library Renovation of the BPL, The Green Engineer provided:

 Our firm provided Energy Modeling services to study the energy impacts of various design alternatives, and to quantify the expected energy savings to the existing building.

 Owner: City of Boston, Boston Public Library

 Contractor: Consigli Construction Corp.

 Energy Modeler: The Green Engineer

-Photography: Bruce T. Martin Photography (© Bruce T. Martin Photography); and The Green Engineer (Elizabeth Cerda)
+Photography: Bruce T. Martin Photography (© Bruce T. Martin Photography); additional photography by The Green Engineer (Elizabeth Cerda)